 - Principal address where business activities are carried out – this may or may not be your registered office address.

-- Principal business activities carried out by your company – you will require a SIC code for this part.
+- Principal business activities – you will require a SIC code for this part.

 - Notification if you have taken over an existing business or are part of a group.

-- Details of all company directors – full name, home address, NI number.
+- Details of all directors – full name, home address, NI number.

-Shortly after submitting this information, HMRC will send another letter to your registered office confirming the deadlines for paying corporation tax and delivering Company Tax Returns.
-Generally, corporation tax should be paid electronically within 9 months and 1 day after the end of each accounting period; tax returns should be filed online within 12 months after the end of each accounting period – remember, you will need your UTR to complete these tasks.By Rachel Craig at Rapid Formations – Follow Rachel on Google +
+Shortly after submitting this information, HMRC will send another letter to your registered office confirming the deadlines for paying corporation tax and delivering tax returns.
+Generally, corporation tax should be paid electronically within 9 months and 1 day after the end of each accounting period; tax returns should be filed online within 12 months after the end of each accounting period.
+Remember, you will need your UTR to complete these tasks.By Rachel Craig at Rapid Formations – Follow Rachel on Google +